 Back in Austin, I had finally had some decent food, was back in a city with life and energy and people who actually want to do more than wait to die; I got to spend time with my girls being a gym rat again.
 I felt totally renewed as a human being after living in SLC.
 I had more fun in that week than I can describe.

 Though I had resisted doing it in SLC, I actually tried indoor inline for the first time.
 It was scary and I didn’t have the right equipment for it (you need stickier wheels) but I wanted to give it a shot.
 With better wheels I’d do it again, like I said indoor inliners can do well on the ice better than outdoor skaters and you just never know what might happen 4 years from now.

 But something much more important happened while I was there: I skated the Veloway.

-I had wanted to do it before that but the weather wouldn’t cooperate; I’d been rocking the Stepmill at Gold’s for training.
-On Wednesday, I was supposed to go to North Texas but the trip had gotten cancelled at the last minute so I had an extra day before travelling to Nashville.
+I had wanted to do it before that but the weather wouldn’t cooperate.
+I’d been rocking the Stepmill at Gold’s for training.
+On Wednesday, I was supposed to go to North Texas but the trip had gotten cancelled at the last minute so I had an extra day before traveling to Nashville.